Simplon Tunnel

 Novalis: The Blue Flower

-In this wild, surreal film, the German poet Novalis reflects on moments in his life as he lays dying.
-Novalis: The Blue Flower (Novalis – Die blaue Blume) is recognized as the last film to be released by DEFA before the East Germany film production company closed its doors.
-The film is told episodically as …
+Novalis: The Blue Flower (Novalis – Die blaue Blume) is recognized as the last film to be released by DEFA before the East German film production company closed its doors.
+The film is told episodically as the poet Novalis is lying on his deathbed.
+It’s a kaleidoscopic look at events in the poet’s life, up …

 Continue reading Novalis: The Blue Flower